PI, Associate professor

 Pejman is a computational biologist with a background primarily in statistical machine learning and Bayesian data modeling.
 His current research interests span over practical and theoretical issues that arise in genomics and personalized medicine, focusing on quantitative analysis of regulatory variation in the genome and its application to rare diseases.

-Before joining the Scripps Research Institute as a tenure track Assistant Professor in 2018, Pejman received his Ph.D. in Computational Biology from ETH Zurich in 2014 and carried out postdoctoral work at the NY Genome Center and Columbia University from 2015 to 2017.
+Pejman joined Scripps Research as a tenure track Assistant Professor in 2018 and was promoted to Associate Professor in 2021.
+He holds a Ph.D. in Computational Biology from ETH Zurich and carried out postdoctoral work at the NY Genome Center and Columbia University from 2015 to 2017.

 Nava joined the lab in 2019 as a postdoctoral research associate.
 She is working on statistical methods for quantifying the effect of genetic variants on gene regulation.
 She is interested in challenging problems that improve human health.
 She received both her PhD and MSc in Computer Engineering from University of Tehran, Iran.

 Marcela joined the lab in 2019 and is a KL2 Scholar at TSRI.
 She is developing statistical methods for analyzing transcriptomic data for improving rare disease diagnostics.
 She received both her PhD in Bioengineering (under Prof. Todd Coleman) and an M.A. in Applied Mathematics from UC San Diego.

 Daniel joined the lab in 2020 and has a joint position in the Palmer Lab at UC San Diego.
 He is developing methods to identify regulatory variation in outbred rats with applications in psychiatry.
 He did his PhD in Quantitative and Computational Biology at Princeton University with Mona Singh.
 Personal website